Best & Cheapest Home Insurance Companies in Nevada (2026)

 Average cost of homeowners insurance in Nevada

-That's 37% cheaper than the national average cost, making Nevada the 11th-cheapest state in the country for home insurance.
+That's 32% cheaper than the national average cost, making Nevada the 13th-cheapest state in the country for home insurance.

 Dwelling coverage

-Home insurance in Nevada costs $294 per year less than coverage in neighboring California, on average.
-That's partially because many California homes have a higher risk for wildfire damage than those in Nevada.
+Home insurance in Nevada costs than coverage in neighboring California, despite the fact that many California homes have a higher risk of wildfire damage than those in Nevada.

 Average cost of Las Vegas home insurance